-Rule 4.6 Multiple Documents
+Rule 4.5 Multiple Documents

-- (a) Except as provided by subsection (b) below, a filer may include only one document in an electronic transmission to TexasOnline. - (b) A filer may electronically transmit a document to TexasOnline that includes another document as an attachment (e.g., a motion to which is attached a brief in support of the motion).
+(a) Except as provided by subsection (b) below, a filer may include only one document in an electronic transmission to TexasOnline.

+(b) A filer may electronically transmit a document to TexasOnline that includes another document as an attachment (e.g., a motion to which is attached a brief in support of the motion).

-Rule 4.7 Official Document
+Rule 4.6 Official Document

-- (a) The county clerk's file for a particular case may contain a combination of electronically-filed documents and traditionally-filed documents. - (b) The county clerk may maintain and make available electronically-filed documents in any manner allowed by law.
+(a) The district clerk's file for a particular case may contain a combination of electronically-filed documents and traditionally-filed documents.

+(b) The district clerk may maintain and make available electronically-filed documents in any manner allowed by law.

-Rule 4.8 E-mail Address Required
+Rule 4.7 E-mail Address Required